GUP2 (Chameleon) Application instructions

-The initial round of proposals will be for General User Proposal 2 (GUPs) for Chameleon access.
+The General User Proposal 2 (GUPs) is intended for Chameleon access.
 We have a quarterly call for applications, reviewed and ranked by a User Review Committee (URC), which is a peer review committee.
-Projects requiring multiple days and many sessions will be given extra scrutiny and will have to meet a high standard for preliminary data.
+Projects requiring multiple rounds and more than one session will be given extra scrutiny and will have to meet a high standard for preliminary data.

 Users proposals are scored in the following categories: (i) scientific impact; (ii) scientific feasibility; (iii) technical feasibility; (iv) NCCAT resources requested; (v) geographical demographics.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.